CBL (gene)

-E3 ubiquitin-protein ligase CBL is an enzyme that is humans is encoded by the CBL (Casitas B-lineage Lymphoma) gene.
+E3 ubiquitin-protein ligase CBL is an enzyme that in humans is encoded by the CBL (Casitas B-lineage Lymphoma) gene.
 CBL gene is the founding member the Cbl family.
 The protein CBL which is an E3 ubiquitin-protein ligase involved in cell signalling and protein ubiquitination.
 Mutations to this gene have been implicated in a number of human cancers, particularly acute myeloid leukaemia.

 Discovery

 In 1989 a virally encoded portion of the chromosomal mouse Cbl gene was the first member of the Cbl family to be discovered and was named v-Cbl to distinguish it from normal mouse c-Cbl.
 The virus used in the experiment was a mouse-tropic strain of Murine leukemia virus isolated from the brain of a mouse captured at Lake Casitas, California known as Cas-Br-M, and was found to have excised approximately a third of the original c-Cbl gene from a mouse into which it was injected.
 Sequencing revealed that the portion carried by the retrovirus encoded a tyrosine kinase binding domain, and that this was the oncogenic form as retroviruses carrying full-length c-Cbl did not induce tumor formation.
 The resultant transformed retrovirus was found to consistently induce a type of pre-B lymphoma, known as Casitas B-lineage lymphoma, in infected mice.